This section describes how the

 variables, described following.
 For more information, see

-For security reasons, the audit log file should be written
+security reasons, the audit log file should be written to a

-to a directory accessible only to the MySQL server and users
+directory accessible only to the MySQL server and users with a

-method used for log writes.
-By default, the strategy value
+variable at server startup.
+By default, the strategy value is

 ASYNCHRONOUS and the plugin logs